 Family Dinner

-On Saturday, July 24th, at 6 pm, the chefs of the three groups will reconvene and have the opportunity to prepare and serve a delicious locally sourced seasonal meal for their families! $20 per adult
+On Saturday, July 30th, the chefs from the three groups will reconvene and have the opportunity to prepare and serve a delicious locally sourced seasonal meal for their families! $25 per adult

 To register for cooking camp, e-mail Annmarie at ambutera@cucina-verde.com, or call 610-458-8129.